the WWII vet

 but he did not want to join the parade

-dad was proud to have served
+he was proud to have served

-but he saw no glory in war
+but saw no glory in war

 I saw my father today